Sometimes, saving ▓▓▓▓▓▓▓▓▓▓▓▓...

 Years ago, a well‑meaning clown brigade told a broke friend to “keep saving” while he drowned in revolving debt.
 Why would you “invest” at 4% while paying 30–40% on the other side?
 Because sermons are easier than systems, that’s why.

 The condom analogy, since you degenerates need pictures: condoms are great for sex, not for taking a piss.
 Use the right protection for the right risk.
-Savings protect you from random life shrapnel; they don’t protect you from a 30% APR chainsaw.
+Savings protect you from random life shrapnel; they don’t protect you from a 300% APR chainsaw.
 For that, you need to turn the chainsaw off.
+But mostly we can't.
+These lenders would never want to let people go off hook and become debt free.

 Practical heresy for the devout savers: